 The Schools Forum shall meet as necessary in order to be consulted on contracts for supplies and/or services or other financial issues.

-All meetings will be held remotely until it is safe to physically meet in a room. in Meetings will remain public and the website will include contact details for anyone wishing to observe a meeting.
-These arrangements will remain in place until 31 March 2021 or as soon as social distancing is no longer required.
+Meetings may be held in person or remotely.
+In May 2021, Schools Forum approved a mix of in-person and remote meetings: January – in-person May – remote

+July – remote

+September – in-person

+November - remote

+Remote meetings remain in public and details of how observers can request to attend a remote meeting are on the Schools Forum website.
+If there is a need to change a schedule in-person meeting to a remote meeting, for example due to adverse weather, members will be notified as soon as possible ahead of the meeting.

 The meetings are quorate if at least two fifths of the total membership is present at the meeting, currently 11 members.